gcwhitfield/15-466-f21-base4/README.md

-# (TODO: your game's title)
+# Tears of K'NOTHA

-Author: Tears of K'NOTHA
+Author: George Whitfield

 Design: The protagonist has just died in a tragic accident.
 Soon after arriving in NGOTH, the purgatory realm where souls are judged before going to Afterlife,